SW MN IPM STUFF 2018 Issue 10

 A printer-friendly pdf version of this newsletter is available to download here: SW MN IPM Stuff 2018-10

 The 2018 growing season remains above average in precipitation.
-For the period May 1 to August 8, we are 18.92” vs. the 11.71” historic average or 7.2 inches above average!
-The April snow is not included in this moisture tally but it also helped slow things down too… a tough spring here.
+For the period May 1 to August 8, we are at 18.92” vs. the 11.71” historic average - that's 7.2" above average!
+The April snow is not included in this moisture tally but it helped slow things down too… a tough spring here.